arborvitae-gg/ero-math/README.md

 # For Database
 Create a Supabase Account, then send your Supabase email to get an invitation to the Supabase project

-In .env, rename DB_URL to the URL below: postgresql://postgres.cwwmwvlreqlljpvtcchc:OpItiA5SOEd7SgdP@aws-0-us-east-2.pooler.supabase.com:5432/postgres
+In .env, rename DB_URL to the URL